 It seems like most aspiring entrepreneurs delay acting on an idea until all of the stars aligned.
 I’m no astronomy major, but it seems like that rarely, if ever, actually ends up happening.
 And even when it does, feeling the initial market pulse shouldn’t require expending massive resources and creating a comprehensive overview of the playing field.

 Think big.
 Start small.
-Don’t mistaken your mom for a market analyst.
+Don’t mistake your mom for a market analyst.